-Apache Solr is an open source search platform written on Java.
-Solr provides full-text search, spell suggestions, custom document ordering and ranking, Snippet generation and highlighting.
+Apache Solr is an open-source search platform written on Java.
+Solr provides full-text search, spell suggestions, custom document ordering and ranking, Snippet generation, and highlighting.
 Apache Solr runs as a standalone full-text search server.
-It REST-like HTTP/XML and JSON APIs makes it usable from most other popular programming languages.
+Its REST-like HTTP/XML and JSON APIs make it usable from most other popular programming languages.

 sudo apt update && sudo apt upgrade

 Apache Solr 8 required Java 8 or greater to run.
 Make sure your system fulfills the Java requirements of Apache Solr.
 If you don’t have java installed on your system, execute the following command:

 sudo apt install openjdk-11-jdk

 java -versionopenjdk version "11.0.11" 2021-04-20 OpenJDK Runtime Environment (build 11.0.11+9-Ubuntu-0ubuntu2.20.04) OpenJDK 64-Bit Server VM (build 11.0.11+9-Ubuntu-0ubuntu2.20.04, mixed mode, sharing)

 You can also follow this tutorial to install Java on Ubuntu Linux.